chr222/HemoCellDataAnalysis/README.md

 The next thing you need to do is add some extra data to the output of your program.
 To be able to process the cell HDF5 output, you will need to add the OUTPUT_POSITION, OUTPUT_TRIANGLES and OUTPUT_CELL_ID flags to it.
 Next, the OUTPUT_BOUNDARY flag is needed in the fluid output.
-Now, your setOuputs function should look something like this:
+Eventually your setOuputs function should look something like this:
 ```
 void setupOutputs(HemoCell &hemoCell) {
     vector<int> cellOutputs = {